lokal-profil/LSH/README.md

 The work originally done on the redux branch (now merged) was a first attempt to cleanup the scripts and include the original steps needed to convert the original csv files to those required for the input

-Apart from the exeptions mentioned below this was produced by [Lokal_Profil](https://github.com/lokal-profil).
+Apart from the exceptions mentioned below this was produced by [Lokal_Profil](https://github.com/lokal-profil).
 Note however that the majority of the codebase is old and the coding might make you want to cry (I know that is how I feel when I see it).